Life and non-life insurance companies, accounts

 Statistics from the financial institutions are used in the national accounts, financial sector accounts, the balance of payments and in the Norwegian statistics of foreign debt and receivables.

-Statistics Act Section 3-2 (state lending institutions), Act on the Supervision on Credit Institutions, Insurance Companies and Securities Trading, etc., Sections 1 and 4 (insurance companies).
+Act on the Supervision on Credit Institutions, Insurance Companies and Securities Trading, etc., Sections 1 and 4 (insurance companies).
 Statistics Norway uses Statistics Act Section § 12 to compile statistic.

 Council Directive 674/91

 Council Regulation (EC) no. 2223/96

 Council Regulation (EC) no. 1392/2007

 Commission Regulation 1227/1999